 Some rehabilitation programs include medication-assisted treatment as they see it beneficial to the complete recovery of a drug user.
 Some of the advantages of MAT include:

-It is believed that using MAT as part of any drug rehabilitation program can significantly increase the chances of full recovery.
+It is believed that using MAT as part of drug and alcohol rehab can significantly increase the chances of full recovery.
 When you think about how a drug user’s life has become since he started using drugs, he may have gone through a lot of stages until it reaches a point where the person in that body is not the person you used to know.
 In this light, there is a need for complete rehabilitation with the use of medication-assisted treatment for substance abuse.

 Rehabilitation programs that included medication-assisted treatment have not been always welcomed by some people who doubt this kind of treatment.
 Some people, particularly the family and relatives of the drug users, are wary if the MAT is an effective cure for drug dependence.
 Some of the reasons for apprehension are: